mathaim/School_District_Analysis/README.md

 - Replacing the ninth-grade scores did not affect the scores by school type in a meaningful way.
 ## 3. Summary:

-In summary, when we replaced the ninth grade at Thomas High School have been replaced with NaNs, there were four noteworthy changes in the district summary.
+In summary, when we replaced the ninth grade at Thomas High School have been replaced with NaNs, there were four noteworthy changes in the district summary:

 1. Overall passing rate decreased
 2. Math passing rate decreased